GarwelGarwel/SpaceAge/README.md

 Earned score is displayed in the Score tab for each category and each (unlocked) celestial body.
 If you have unlocked this achievement only with an unmanned vessel, it will be in yellow and with a `U` mark.
 If you have unlocked it with a manned vessel, the number will be preceded with a green `M` mark.
 The total score is shown in the bottom.

 You can set the game to award you funds, science and/or reputation for gaining score.
 Just set the desired amounts per score point in the difficulty settings.
+These values can also be set by third-party mods using Module Manager (but still can be amended manually in-game).

 To define your own score categories or change base score values, you may edit the Achievements.cfg file or use Module Manager.
 See chapter Achievements for details.